xbax486/shannon_group/README.md

 3: To populate the website, please use the database file called test_db.sql.

 4: It is recommended to use MAMP or WAMP to edit the theme if you want to use it as a base theme

+5: To see what the theme should look like, I include three screenshots.
+If you see sth missing or broken, make sure you include the plugins and populate the website with the database file.

+6: To use the theme, simply compress the shannon-group folder and upload it as normal theme file.